 The title track, "Tarkus," filled the entire first side of the original LP, sprawling...Read more

 Take "Old Sock", the latest release from Eric Clapton for what it is, a cover album.
 Containing nearly 54 minutes of comfortable music, much that has been covered over the past couple of decades.
 Yet, for those seeking to kick back and take the day slowly, Old Sock serves up a rich treat.

-A veteran in the music industry, Clapton has created solid new arrangements of classic tunes, all performed with a...Read more
+A veteran in the music industry, Clapton has created solid new arrangements of classic tunes, all performed with a band that consists of many greats at...Read more

 Rumours took a moderately successful band into the limelight becoming the top selling pop album to date.
 Their chart success was historic, while the actual legend surrounding the record is born from the group's internal turmoil.
 Members of Fleetwood Mac had been involved together in marriage and romance, which fell apart during work on this record, these personal tensions fueled nearly every song on Rumours..

-But it is not their personal lives that...Read more
+But it is not their personal lives that makes this album so rich, rather...Read more

 Setting out to recreate the sound of early 70s fusion icons Miles Davis and Herbie Hancock, Fontanelle was formed years ago from the ashes of the space rock outfit Jessamine.
 Led by guitarist Rex Ritter and keyboardist Andy Brown, their latest release Vitamin F genuinely sounds like a mash up of Davis' Bitches Brew and Hancock's Headhunters.
 Augmented with horns and lots of guests, Vitamin F is possibly 2012's best fusion release.